How Much Weight Can a 2×4 Wall Hold? Helpful Expert Guide

 Let us say you need to hang a cabinet that will weigh 600 pounds.

-1. Distribute the load on three studs if the studs are made from SPF (spruce-pine-fir).
+1. Distribute the load on three SPF (spruce-pine-fir) studs.
 The load per stud would be 200 pounds which is less than 50% of the load capacity for buckling of a 2X4 SPF stud (488 pounds).

 As a quick but safe calculation of how much weight can a 2X4 stud wall hold, use these quick formulas: